Folsom Sexual Assault Allegedly Linked To Man Who Falsely Claimed To Be Victim Of Racially-Motivated Attack

 Police believe there may have been additional witnesses to the alleged sexual assault.
 Anyone with information is asked to contact Detective Mendenhall at bmendenhall@folsom.ca.us.

 Kang raised $20,408 after he posted his alleged assault story on GoFundMe.
 In a statement, GoFundMe said it is investigating the fundraiser and the company takes all complaints seriously.
-A spokesperson said donors can request a refund.MORE: Sacramento County Teachers Now Eligible For Vaccine
+A spokesperson said donors can request a refund.MORE: Derrick Woods, Man Accused Of Killing Infant At West Sacramento Motel, Arrested

 Kang declined to comment on a previous article published by CBS13 but said he had hired a lawyer.